 - Q-20.
-Provide the journal entries relating to the purchase of utility plant acquired as an operating unit or system by purchase, merger, consolidation, liquidation, or otherwise currently included in rate base.
+Separately for electric and gas operations, provide the journal entries relating to the purchase of utility plant acquired as an operating unit or system by purchase, merger, consolidation, liquidation, or otherwise currently included in rate base.
 Also, provide a schedule showing the calculation of the acquisition adjustment at the date of purchase for each item of utility plant, the amortization period, and the unamortized balance at the beginning of the base period. - A-20.
-In December 2009, KU purchased from Louisville Gas and Electric Company ("LG&E") a share of certain joint use assets which are being utilized by both Trimble County Generating Station Unit 1 (currently owned by LG&E) and Trimble County Generating Station Unit 2.
-Trimble County Unit 2 is jointly owned by KU and LG&E. Additionally, KU also purchased from LG&E a share of a hyperbolic cooling tower previously used by Trimble County Unit 1 but which is currently being used solely for Trimble County Unit 2.
-The assets were sold at net book value and accordingly, no acquisition adjustment was recorded.
+LG&E has not included in rate base any significant electric or gas utility plant acquired as an operating unit or system by purchase, merger, consolidation, liquidation or otherwise.